 Calls on the AEWA Contracting Parties to strongly consider allocating additional resources to the AEWA core budget, as described in Doc.
 AEWA/MOP 8.43, to support the effective coordination and implementation of the AEWA Strategic Plan and the Plan of Action for Africa 2019-2027.

-Mandates the Secretariat to advance a resource mobilisation plan and to convene an advisory Resource Mobilisation Working Group, meeting regularly but virtually, to develop additional ideas for raising resources, broker new contacts with financial expertise, and stimulate progress towards the fund-raising objectives outlined in Doc.
-AEWA/MOP8.43, at the same time learning from related fund-raising experiences of other multilateral environment agreements especially the Convention of Migratory Species and the Ramsar Convention.
+Requests the Secretariat to advance a resource mobilisation plan that considers the urgent need for the sustainable funding and effective implementation of AEWA strategies and action plans, with the aim to develop additional ideas for raising resources, broker new contacts with financial expertise, and stimulate progress towards the fund-raising objectives outlined in Doc.
+AEWA/MOP8.43, at the same time learning from, and seeking synergies with, fund-raising efforts of other multilateral environmental agreements especially the Convention of Migratory Species and the Ramsar Convention, as well as the United Nations Environment Programme (UNEP) and the United Nations Development Programme (UNDP).

 Requests the Technical Committee, in the context of implementation of the Agreement, in particular paragraph 2.1.2 of Annex 3 (Action Plan), to develop and propose a definition of the term “livelihood” for consideration by MOP9.